Step-by-step workflow guide

 Run the Analysis

 This is the main trigger.
-One click starts the full AIM engine pipeline and unlocks every output section in your workspace.
+One click starts AIM analysis and unlocks the output sections in your workspace.

 Generate Recommendations